-During Groundwater Week (December 3-6, 2018), let’s all take a moment to appreciate how important water is to us.
+During Groundwater Awareness Week (March 10-16, 2019), let’s all take a moment to appreciate how important water is to us.
 After all, the adult human body is up to 60 percent water.
 The next drink of water you take, give a little thanks to your groundwater scientists for bringing clean water to your home.

 Allyson Anderson Book

 Executive Director, AGI

 - AGI's Critical Issues Program has dozens of water-related pages, links, and online courses

 - K-5 GeoSource answers water questions for an elementary-school audience.

 - AGI's Groundwater and Soil Contamination Database includes more than 157,000 references to worldwide literature on this subject.